Education and employment - what happens and when?

 - Community Enablement Team - will work with the young person and their family, if they need additional support and meet the significant benefit criteria, for a limited period of time to identify how their care needs can be met.

-- Careers service - Calderdale & Kirklees careers service is a commissioned service with specific duties, such as to attend year 9 and year 11 reviews, subsequent “leaver” review meetings and to produce robust career summaries for each education “leaver”.
+- Careers service - C&K careers is a commissioned service with specific duties, such as to attend year 9 and year 11 reviews, subsequent leaver review meetings and to produce robust career summaries for each education leaver.